To Olivia: Filming

 Principal photography began in Surrey on November 14, 2019.

 Palmer died in November 2020, but had completed all his scheduled scenes before this time.

 Release

 The film was released in the United Kingdom via Sky Cinema on 19 February 2021.

 In February 2022, it was announced that Vertical Entertainment acquired North American distribution rights to the film, which was released in the United States on April 15, 2022.

 Reception

-The film has a 58% rating on Rotten Tomatoes.
+The film has a 60% rating on Rotten Tomatoes based on 30 reviews, with an average of 5.6/10.
+The website's critics consensus reads, "Burdened with clichés and guilty of glossing over troublesome aspects of its fact-based story, To Olivia can't quite capture the grief it seeks to dramatize."
 Peter Bradshaw of The Guardian gave the film two out of five stars, complimenting the performances but finding it too reverential and safe.
 Clarisse Loughrey of The Independent gave it three out of five stars, criticizing its portrayal of Dahl and stating, 'It struggles to reconcile the palpable image of a sensitive family man laid low by depression with the more complicated reality that ran alongside it – that of a sometimes-tyrant with a great capacity for manipulation.'